 It is possible to borrow a stroller at Visby Airport.

-Stroller bags are available at check-in.
+Stroller bags are available for purchase at check-in.

 Baby changing room